redwoodjs/redwoodjs-com-archive/TUTORIAL.md

 > You also have the ability to "lock" the `main` branch so that deploys do not automatically occur on every push—you need to manually tell Netlify to deploy the latest, either by going to the site or using the [Netlify CLI](https://cli.netlify.com/).

-### A Note About DB Connections
+### Database Concerns

+#### Connections

-In this tutorial, your lambda functions will be connecting directly to the Postgres database.
-Because Postgres has a limited number of concurrent connections it will accept, this does not scale very well.
+In this tutorial, your serverless functions will be connecting directly to the Postgres database.
+Because Postgres has a limited number of concurrent connections it will accept, this does not scale—imagine a flood of traffic to your site which causes a 100x increase in the number of serverless function calls.
+Netlify (and behind the scenes, AWS) will happily spin up 100+ serverless Lambda instances to handle the traffic.
+The problem is that each one will open it's own connection to your database, potentially exhausting the number of available connections.
 The proper solution is to put a connection pooling service in front of Postgres and connect to that from your lambda functions.
 To learn how to do that, see the [Connection Pooling](/docs/connection-pooling) guide.

-We are working on making this process much easier, but keep it in mind before you deploy a Redwood app to production and announce it to the world.
+#### Security

+Your database will need to be open to the world because you never know what IP address a serverless function will have when it runs.
+You could potentially get the CIDR block for ALL IP addresses that your hosting provider has and only allow connections from that list, but those ranges usually change over time and keeping them in sync is not trivial.
+As long as you keep your DB username/password secure you should be safe, but we understand this is not the ideal solution.

+As this form of full-stack Jamstack gains more prominence we're counting on database providers to provide more robust, secure solutions that address these issues.
+Our team is working closely with several of them and will hopefully have good news to share in the near future!

 ## Wrapping Up